An 8th Grade Project

 The project began with brainstorming sessions to establish what students knew and thought about the waterfront.
 They quickly moved on to a scavenger hunt, and walking tours that took them into the waterfront’s nooks and crannies.
 Next they met with and interviewed historians, lobsterman, fisherman, and numerous other people who work along the harbor.
 They talked to Jeff Monroe, the Director of the Port, and the people who run the Fish Exchange where commercial fisherman sell their catches.
 Folks from WCSH taught them to set up, conduct, and record interviews.

-students then broke into six small groups, chose specific topics, and began their real work.
+Students broke into six small groups, chose specific topics, and began their real work.
 The goal for the project was to create five online exhibits for the Maine Memory Network and a documentary video that captured their experience.
 Five groups worked on the exhibits—on Union Wharf, the Portland Observatory, Commercial Fishing/Lobstering, and the forts of Casco Bay.
 A sixth group developed the ten-minute documentary.

 The project has been a great success.
 The students did the best work of their young school careers and made a great contribution to the community and the Maine Memory Network.
 Thank you STAR students!
 Please visit their exhibits in the menu on the right side of this page.